Sculpture

 Design & Fabrication

 The enclosure is a shallow box — just deep enough to house the mirror sandwich, LED channels, motor, and all the wiring, but thin enough to hang flush against a wall.
-The front face is two-way glass set into a stepped aluminum frame.
+The front face is two-way glass.
 The back panel opens for motor access and electronics maintenance.
+The optical stack from front to back: two-way glass, air gap with LED strips, standard mirror mounted to a gimbal driven by servos.
 The whole unit had to be robust enough to survive a nightclub — vibration, humidity, accidental contact, indefinite runtime.

 Interested in this work?